David1o1/project-showcase-private-website/README.md

 My main contributions include:
 - Adding multilingual support (Norwegian ↔ English)
 - Migrating data submission from Google Forms to a database using Prisma
+- Website maintenance and updates, including calendar and content improvements

 ---